Mellieradpants/Traceability-Constraint-System/ARCHITECTURE.md

-Traceability Constraint System — Design Rules
+Traceability Constraint System — Architecture

-Rule 1: Output Requires an Anchor
+Goal

+Ensure all outputs are directly traceable to explicit source text.

+The system only produces outputs supported by a specific anchor.

+Problem

+Many systems produce outputs without linking them to source text.

+This breaks traceability and allows meaning to drift from the source.

+Core Rule

-Every output must reference a verified anchor.
+Every output must:

+reference a specific source anchor include only what the anchor supports

+If the source does not support it, it is not included.

+Core Flow

+Document → Anchor Extraction → Feature Detection → Constrained Restatement → Structured Output

+Anchor Types

-An anchor is a direct reference to source text.
+An anchor is a direct reference to source content.

 Examples: